riyadhrazzaq/araieval24/task1/README.md

 ```
 {
   id -> identifier of the example,
-  label -> list of json object contains techniques and other information
+  labels -> list of json objects containing techniques and spans, or [] if no technique is predicted
-}
 ```

 ##### Example